lambdaclass/concrete/ROADMAP.md

     ARITHMETIC_POLICY truncation/reinterpretation claims.
-And (b) the defense-in-depth ref-return lowering fix — a reference-typed return materialized from a ref identifier / `&place` emits a spurious extra load. (b) is unreachable from safe code (reference returns are rejected at the type level — H1), so it is internal-lowering hardening; fixtures must distinguish rejected safe returns, allowed trusted raw-pointer returns, and a correct internal ref-valued return.
+And (b) the defense-in-depth ref-return lowering fix — a reference-typed return materialized from a ref identifier / `&place` emits a spurious extra load. (b) is unreachable from source under Option A: reference returns are rejected at the type level for *every* function, safe and trusted (H1; Check + `verifyNoReturnedRefs`/E0236), so it is dead-path internal-lowering hardening; fixtures must distinguish rejected reference returns (safe and trusted alike) from allowed trusted raw-pointer (`*const`/`*mut`) returns, which are not reference types.
 13a.
 Add a semantic-darkness audit and red-team gate.
 The goal is to catch the
     checked-arithmetic class of bug before it repeats: a construct looks ordinary in source, but its real behavior depends on width, profile, target,